 Well, the most obvious factor is the movie's obsessive and narrow focus on women's undergarments.
 It is well documented that Eddie wore ladies' panties himself on occasion, and he often went out of his way to include detailed depictions of lingerie in his film scripts (e.g. Glen or Glenda?, The Snow Bunnies) as well as his novels (e.g. Killer in Drag, Devil Girls), focusing especially on how sheer or lacy these items are.
 So it's only natural that Eddie would make an entire movie about the marketing of panties.
 And there are some doozies on display in this movie, including "spider web" panties and a pair of "peek-a-boo" drawers with a ripcord in the crotch!
 This script was obviously the creation of someone who spent a good deal of time thinking about women's underwear.
 And who in the porn biz ruminated on that subject more than Ed Wood?
-Along those lines, I was further charmed by the movie's old-fashioned alternate title, Bloomer Girl, because who was still saying "bloomers" by 1972 besides an aficionado like Ed Wood, who was born in the mid-1920s?
+Along those lines, I was further charmed by the movie's old-fashioned alternate title, Bloomer Girl, because who was still saying "bloomers" by 1972 besides Ed Wood, who was born in the mid-1920s?

 And just like a true Ed Wood movie, Bloomer Girl starts with a big chunk of clumsy but heartfelt expository dialogue.

 [Ron's living room.
 He is kneeling on a shag rug in front of his two models, giving them a pre-show pep talk.
 Sue is curled up on a wicker love seat, while Linda is perched like a bird in a wicker chair hanging from the ceiling.]

 Ron: (claps his hands once) Okay, I think we've gone over everything!
 Now, the buyers should be here in about 15 minutes.
 Are there any questions?

 Sue: Can we just go over all of this once more?